pyrypiironen/wolt_2024/README.md

 The Application starts running by `uvicorn main:app`

-When the application is running you can sent POST request to `http://127.0.0.1:8000/delivery_fee/`
+When the application is running you can send a POST request to `http://127.0.0.1:8000/delivery_fee/`

 Press `CTRL + C` to stop running.